differentialhq/differential/README.md

   apiKey: "123",
   apiSecret: "456",
   environmentId: "dev-1",
-  machineType: process.env.MACHINE_TYPE === "worker" ? "worker" : "primary",
 });

-// initialize the SDK. this starts listening for incoming function calls d.init();
+// initialize the communication. this starts listening for incoming function calls d.listen({
+  machineTypes: ["worker"], // this listening process will only run worker functions });

 // define any function and wrap it with d.fn to run it in a distributed manner const helloWorld = d.fn((pid) => {